interactive-intelligence/intro-neuro-ai-website/megadoc/unit-03.md

 # Unit 3: Basic Neuroanatomy

 Welcome to the first lesson studying the most powerful and intelligent computer known to date – the brain.
 We will begin by studying what exactly it is.
 This is called neuroanatomy, and luckily for us, MIT OpenCourseware has a fabulous lecture on exactly that, which we will pair with some nice quick overviews from none other than Mr. Paul Andersen.
+In addition, we will attempt to tie in topics from Unit 2 (Deep Learning) to get you thinking more about NeuroAI.
 Have a look!

 ![alt_text](../assets/image2.png "image_tooltip")